mmfausnaugh/tica/README.md

 ```

 where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-55.

+There are directories at the top level of the repo for each calibration mode (30 minute or 10 minute data---models also exist for 20 second and 2 minute data, but calibrating raw pixels from SPOC Target Pixel Files is not supported).
+Those directories link back to the data in `calibration_models`; when you run tica, you specify a single calibration directory which will automatically load in the correct files.

 ## Quick Start